jinantonic/SS-CA-2/README.md

 6. The files transferred should be attributed to the transfer user.
 The file transferred to the server should show the transfer owner as its owner.
 7. The client must take a file name and path via console and transfer this to the server to be stored.
-The following directories are where files can be transferred to:
-- Manufacturing
-- Distribution

-These folders will be associated with the groups described in requirement (e).
+The following directories are where files can be transferred to Manufacturing / Distribution.<br>These folders will be associated with the groups described in requirement (e).
 8. The server must inform the client if the transfer was successful or not.